 Mairi is an economic development professional with over 15 years of experience delivering international projects.
 Prior to joining the British Council, she served as Head of Greater China for Scottish Development International (SDI).
 She holds a PhD from the University of Strathclyde Graduate School of Business.
 She joined the SEWF Board in 2014.

-The SEWF Board and Advisory Committee are available for joint projects to support global social enterprise development.
+The SEWF Board is available for joint projects to support global social enterprise development.
 Since the launch of the Social Enterprise World Forum in 2008, the impact of the event in driving the sector in host countries has been insurmountable.
 This has been supported by the work of the SEWF Board engaging host country governments and key stakeholders in policy dialogue pre, during and post-event.

-Following the success of these engagements, the Board and Advisory Committee have established a consultancy arm to SEWF CIC, allowing countries, out with those hosting the event, to draw on the Directors and Advisory Committee’s expertise to support development of the sector at a strategic and government level.
+Following the success of these engagements, the Board have established a consultancy arm to SEWF CIC, allowing countries, out with those hosting the event, to draw on the Director’s expertise to support the development of the sector at a strategic and government level.